CrazyWillBear/HexPM/README.md

 ![alt text](https://cdn.discordapp.com/attachments/606270006040199209/796170849773813770/unknown.png)

 ## License
-The Unlicense - Have fun with it
+The Unlicense - For the moment I've chosen The Unlicense because I don't want to impose restrictions or limit compatibility during the beta stages of development.
+In all honesty, it's more to avoid any legal trouble in using other people's software since they use other licenses.
+Overall, The Unlicense is good for this software because it allows anyone to make improvements or use this as a template, as well as allowing me as a developer to use other forms of software without the worry of including licenses and such.

 ## Credits
+xsucculentx has contributed enough to the project to be considered a developer.
+He has rewritten parts of the code and given plenty of advice on how syntax and visuals should work within HexPM.

-I got some help from xsucculentx and members of the C# Discord server
+I got some help from members of the C# Discord server.

 This program uses FuzzySharp (https://github.com/JakeBayer/FuzzySharp)